skyfire-e/PATac/README.md

 ## ✅ Features
 1. Mode to click listed settlements (will click non-main settlements that are invisible on max zoom).
 2. Mode to send up to 30 clicks per second into pointer location.
-3. Mode to draw a polygon and send randomized clicks per second in randomized points inside polygon (useful for some in-game events).
+3. Mode to draw a polygon and send specified count of clicks per second in randomized points inside this polygon (useful for some in-game events).
 4. GUI/TUI.
 5. Automatic ADB source configure.
 6. Windows and MacOS crossplatform.